 The Bottom Line

 For most people, the path of least resistance is pasting the URL into VidNotes' YouTube transcript tool and getting a clean, searchable, exportable transcript in under two minutes.
-Try it during the free trial on whichever device you have nearby - the iOS app, the Android app on Google Play, the web app at app.vidnotes.app, or the Chrome extension on the YouTube page itself.
+Try it during the free trial on whichever device you have nearby.
+The iOS app, the Android app on Google Play, the web app at app.vidnotes.app, or the Chrome extension on the YouTube page itself.

 Related guides: YouTube transcript generator 2026, how to turn YouTube videos into study notes, and free YouTube to text converter.